 Arrange everything so it compliments each other.

 I love to alternate meat, cheese, and fruit.
+Additionally, alternate colors if you can.
+Break up the white cheese sections with darker fruits or a flavored cracker!
 I also love to fill in the spaces with spiced nuts, which are great to pair with both cheese and cold cuts.
 And we can’t forget the crackers!
 I stick the crackers in-between spaces on the platter.

 How should I present the meat?

 To create a gorgeous presentation of meats, if they’re round, fold in half and then half again, and place the open end up on the board.
 If you’re including prosciutto on your board, pull the thin slices apart and allow them to fall on top of each other like a curly ribbon